Skoob1905/vision-ai/README.md

 ### Problem

 As a pool player for 20+ years, I've seen how long it takes in order to be 'good' at the game.
-It takes time and skill, you start of thinking its all about potting, then you get a level where you learn spin to manipulate the cue ball, but finally for me its pattern play.
+It takes time and skill, you start thinking its all about potting, then you get to a level where you learn spin to manipulate the cue ball, but finally for me (the holy grail) its pattern play.

 ### The Idea